|Lat/Lon:||36.14386°N / 74.78685°E|

 Trekking to Base Camp

 The peak can be seen from Hopar and the approach is obvious.
 Cross the Bualtar Glacier without too much difficulty.
-Walk south along the ablation valley until a side valley leads steeply to a basin below the peak.
-The distance is not great but the height gain is considerable from Hopar at 2800m to the basin at 4600m, so it would be best done in two days.
+Walk south along the ablation valley until a side valley leads steeply to a cirque below the peak.
+The distance is not great but the height gain is considerable from Hopar at 2800m to the cirque at 4470m, so it would be best done in two days.
 Porters could be hired in Hopar.

-From the basin a gully leads to a steepening snow ridge.
-Then follow an undulating crest to the summit.
-The north ridge, alpine PD.
+From the cirque a gully leads to the north ridge.
+Follow the north ridge to the summit, alpine PD.
 We took one axe each, crampons, a thin rope and a couple of ice screws.
-We climbed it up and down in a long day, and a three day round trip from Hopar, road-up without porters.
+We bivied on the descent.
+We used no porters in a round trip from Hopar in four days.

 The Karakoram climate is continental and semi arid.
 Winters are extremely cold.
 The average temperature in Karimabad (2300m) is minus 3.8°C in January.
 July and August are the hottest months with a maximum temperature of 29.6°C in August.
 Rainfall is low with an annual average of 125mm.
 May is the wettest month.